pkp/pkp-docs/coalition-publica/en/using-jats.md

 ## Step 6.
 Enable Inclusion

-Contact us to confirm that your OJS journal’s data can now be fetched for inclusion in Érudit, as part of Coalition Publi.ca!
+Contact us to confirm that your OJS journal’s data can now be fetched for inclusion in Érudit, as part of Coalition Publica!